Sage-Bionetworks/schematic/DOCUMENTATION.md

 ![Dataset ingress flow](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/blob/dev/doc/img/overall_ingress_flow.png)

 <a name = "data_transfer"></a>
-## Dataset transfer
+## Dataset transfer to DCC

 ### Selecting storage platform

-The DCC can provide dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.
-The Synapse platform can be used to store datasets on both clouds, as well.
+The DCC provides dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.
 Your center may decide where to store datasets depending on existing contracts, dataset location, or other preferences.

+The DCC supports dataset transfers to both clouds via the Synapse platform.
+Please create a Synapse account [here](https://www.synapse.org/), if you do not already have an existing account.

+Next, please provide your Synapse username and indicate your cloud platform preference to your DCC liaison.
+You can indicate a cloud platform of your choice, however the DCC recommends the following options:

+- if your center's data is already stored on premises/local machines, select AWS as your storage option

+- if your center's data is already stored on AWS, select AWS as your storage option and also provide your AWS storage region

+- if your center's data is already stored on GC, select GC as your storage option

-Once your center determines their dataset storage platform, you would need to contact your center's DCC liaison, who will boot-up the required cloud infrastructure and authorize you to transfer data into a private storage location. __The DCC liaison will provide the required cloud authentication credentials and data storage location__.
+__Once you determine your dataset storage platform and provide Synapse username(s), your DCC liaison will boot-up the required cloud infrastructure and authorize you to transfer data into a private storage location.__

+### Dataset upload

 Centers do not need to follow a particular folder hierarchy in the provided cloud storage location.

-Note that depending on your storage platform choice, you would need to provide AWS, GC, or a Synapse account information to your DCC liaison.

-### Dataset upload

-To upload data to your DCC-designated storage location, you may use

-1. the Synapse platform tools
+To upload data to your DCC-designated storage location, you may use the Synapse platform tools.
-or
-2. standard tools provided by cloud platforms

-In either case, depending on dataset size and other preferences, you may utilize web-based or programmatic data upload interfaces.
+Depending on dataset size and other preferences, you may utilize web-based or programmatic data upload interfaces.
 Some of the more typical options are described below, along with links to relevant documentation for more detail and the typical usecase for each.

 <details><summary><b>Synapse data upload via web interface</b></summary>
 <blockquote>